CircuitVerse/Interactive-Book/docs/comb-lsi/rom.md

 ### Flash memory

 *Flash* memory is a more modern version of the EEPROM.
-The erasing and rewritting phases are faster.
+The erasing and rewriting phases are faster.

 ## Implementing a combinational circuit using a ROM